chbergmann/CurvedShapesWorkbench/README.md

 If you create a surface or solid and it looks weird, this may be caused by very small items at the start and end of the CurvedArray.
 In this case, enter values bigger than 0 for Start Offset and End Offset.
 This will create bigger start and end items located not at the very end.

 To resolve a CurvedArray item to a compound of single objects, go to the Part workbench.
-In the Part menu, select Compound -> Explode compound
+In the [Part workbench](https://www.freecadweb.org/wiki/Part_Workbench), select **Part → Compound → [Explode compound](https://www.freecadweb.org/wiki/Part_ExplodeCompound)**

 ### ![curvedSegmentIcon](./Resources/icons/curvedSegment.svg) Curved Segment
 Interpolates between two 2D curves.
 The interpolated curves can be resized in the bounds of some hullcurves.